coderefinery/git-collaborative/_episodes/01-remotes.md

 Explanation:

 - First we fetched (`origin/master` moved),
-  then we merged `origin/master` to `master` (`master` moved)
+  then we merged `origin/master` to `master` (`master` moved).
-- Local master and remote master are two different branches
+- Local master and remote master are two different branches.
-- If they diverge, Git will merge them during `git pull`
+- If they diverge, Git will merge them during `git pull`.

 You can avoid the merge commits using `--rebase`: